-- (13) With a view to the significant distortions of the internal market which are likely to occur if Member States react in an uncoordinated manner to a potential or actual further Russian supply disruption, it is crucial that all Member States reduce their gas demand in a spirit of solidarity.
+- occur if Member States react in an uncoordinated manner to a potential or actual further Russian supply disruption, it is crucial that all Member States reduce their gas demand in a spirit of solidarity.
 All Member States should therefore, achieve the same voluntary and mandatory reduction targets.
-While some Member States may be more exposed to the effects of a disruption of Russian supplies, all Member States will be negatively affected and can contribute to limit the economic harm of such disruption, be it by freeing up additional volumes of pipeline gas or LNG cargoes which can be used by Member States with significant gas deficits, be it by the positive effect on gas prices which a demand reduction is likely to have, be it by avoiding market distortions through uncoordinated and contradicting demand reduction measures.
-This Regulation therefore reflects the principle of energy solidarity, which has recently been confirmed by the Court of Justice as a fundamental principle of EU law1. - However, certain Member States are, due their specific geographical or physical situation, such as missing or low pipeline interconnection to other Member States, not able to free up significant volumes of pipeline gas to the benefit of other Member States.
+While some Member States may be more exposed to the effects of a disruption of Russian supplies, all Member States will be negatively affected and can contribute to limiting the economic harm of such disruption, be it by freeing up additional volumes of pipeline gas or LNG cargoes which can be used by Member States with significant gas deficits, be it by the positive effect on gas prices which a demand reduction is likely to have, be it by avoiding market distortions through uncoordinated and contradicting demand reduction measures.
+This Regulation therefore reflects the principle of energy solidarity, which has recently been confirmed by the Court of Justice as a fundamental principle of EU law1. - (14) However, certain Member States are, due their specific geographical or physical situation, such as an actual or potential high dependency on the production of electricity from gas and lack of synchronisation with the European electricity system, or the lack of direct interconnection to the gas interconnected system of another Member State missing or low pipeline interconnection to other Member States, not able to free up significant volumes of pipeline gas to the benefit of other Member States.
 Those Member States should therefore be given a possibility to ask for a partial derogation from the mandatory demand reduction obligation.
 The Commission, when verifying the conditions for the application of the derogation, should take into account if the respective Member State makes full use of its gas interconnectors and uses its LNG facilities to re-direct gas to other Member States to the utmost extent, in a spirit of solidarity.
-The Commission should also monitor the total gas consumption as well as the use of interconnectors and LNG facilities.
+The Commission should also monitor the total gas consumption as well as the use of interconnectors and LNG facilities. - (14a) In order to facilitate Member States' effort to fulfil the objectives of Regulation Regulation (EU) 2022/1032 with regard to gas storage, the volume of gas used by Member States for storage in excess of the intermediate target for 1 August 2022 should also be taken into account for the purpose of determining the rate of their mandatory demand reduction.